tomjoht/tomjoht.github.io/_posts/2016/2016-01-01-analyzing-top-posts-trends-on-idratherbewriting-blog.md

 I both have a passion for API documentation and want to brand myself as an API documentation expert, so I blog a lot about API documentation.
 After some months, I was asked to teach numerous workshops on API documentation.

 However, most of my blog traffic, the 75% of my sessions, are more focused around newbie technical writing topics.
 New or transitioning technical writers usually aren't looking for information on API documentation.
 Even most of my existing subscribers probably aren't that interested in API documentation.
-Writing so extensively about API documentation alienates me from mainstream readership, but it also helps portray me as an API documentation expert.
+Writing so extensively about API documentation alienates me from mainstream readership, but it also helps brand me as an API documentation expert.

 As I said before, if you want to brand yourself as an expert in a topic, you have to write a lot about that topic.
 But sometimes that expert-branding focus won't lead to the most readership.
 As a result, you have to consider what goals are more important for you &mdash; expert branding, or readership?
 Do I want to be known as an "API documentation expert," or do I want to triple my readership?